Kadam-Kshitij/Shell-Scripting/Readme.txt

 $1, $2, ... , $n        // nth argument to the shell script
 $#                      // Number of arguments
 $$                      // PID of current shell script
+$@                      // Consider input args as seperate strings
+$*                      // Consider all args as single string

 For Loop ---->